gjc129/CS458-Project/README.md

 Oct 4th: Created AWS account to host Database using PostgreSQL

 Oct 9th: added new comment file 9OCT-comments; it contains information for the website like what might be included in the webpages;
          still trying to figure out how AWS/PostgreSQL/sqlworkbench work to get database up and running; may need to create random                person generator to populate the DB for testing and example purposes

-Oct 22th: added new create table sql file written in "hopefully" correct PostgreSQL; Added SRS document;
+Oct 22th: added new create table sql file written in "hopefully" correct PostgreSQL; Added SRS document; Added meeting notes for Oct              5th; Added meeting notes for Oct 12th; Added meeting notes for Oct 19th;